 Design a real-time consolidation optimizer on top of the segmentation to maximize sell-through and minimize consolidation cost without breaking sizes too early.

 5. Garner Insights from Previous Seasons

-Thorough deep dive of past seasons assortment and their performance is key to better planning.
+Thorough deep dive of past seasons assortment and their performance is key to inventory analysis and better planning.

-Retailers can build predictive sell-through models based on item attributes and order items that are at the right price point and has the right mix of size, colour, fabric etc.
+The fashion retailer can build predictive sell-through models based on item attributes and order items that are at the right retail price point and has the right mix of size, colour, fabric, etc.

-There is a cost for holding inventory or running clearance sales.
+There is a cost for holding the average inventory or running clearance sales.

 While targeting 100% sell-through for all items is not realistic we can definitely minimize these costs by maximising full-price sell-through.

-AI & ML based data-driven predictive decision making is the key for fashion retailers to maximise their sell-through and hence the profit margins.
+AI and ML based data-driven predictive decision making is the key for fashion industry to maximise the sell-through rate and hence the profit margin.